Planetary Gearbox Output Speed & Torque Interactive Calculator

 Applications in Linear Motion Systems

-In linear actuator applications, the gearbox output typically drives a lead screw or ball screw mechanism.
-The relationship between rotational output and linear motion depends on the screw pitch: Linear velocity = (Output speed × Screw pitch) / 60.
-For a 5mm pitch lead screw driven at 100 rpm, the linear velocity would be (100 × 5)/60 = 8.33 mm/s.
+You'll see planetary gearboxes frequently in linear actuators, where you need to turn not much motor torque into lots of pushing force while keeping the drive compact.
+The gearbox output typically spins a lead screw or ballscrew to convert rotary motion into linear movement.
+How fast things move depends on the screw pitch: Linear velocity = (Output speed × Screw pitch) / 60.
+With a 5 mm pitch screw at 100 rpm, that's (100 × 5)/60 = 8.33 mm/s.

 Design Considerations and Best Practices